 In some situations it may be possible to eliminate a vehicle-pedestrian conflict.
 The elimination of vehicle-pedestrian conflict points requires close coordination with the planning of pedestrian pathways and activity outside of the highway right of way.
-Care should be exercised to ensure the elimination of a given conflict point does not merely transfer the problem to a different location.
-A reduction in the number of conflict points allows for economical and effective control and protection at the remaining points of conflict, thus providing an efficient method of pedestrian hazard reduction.
+Care should be exercised to ensure the elimination of a given conflict point does not transfer the problem to a different location.
+A reduction in the number of conflict points allows for economical and effective control and protection at the remaining conflict points, thus providing an efficient method of pedestrian hazard reduction.
 Procedures for the elimination of vehicle-pedestrian conflicts are given in the subsequent material.

-Any effort to minimize or eliminate conflict points must consider the mobility needs of the pedestrian: desired travel path should not be severed and walking distances should not be significantly increased.
-Some conflict areas will have to be redesigned rather than eliminated or relocated.
+Any effort to minimize or eliminate conflict points must consider the mobility needs of the pedestrian.
+The desired travel path should not be severed and the number of required crossing points and/or walking distances should not be significantly increased.
+Some conflict points will have to be redesigned rather than eliminated or relocated.

-B.1 General Needs
+C.1 General Needs